OpenBagTwo/EnderChest/docs/index.md

 ![MacOS](https://img.shields.io/badge/mac%20os-000000?style=flat-square&logo=apple&logoColor=white&color=434334)
 ![RaspberryPi](https://img.shields.io/badge/Raspberry%20Pi-000000?style=flat-square&logo=raspberrypi&logoColor=white&color=c51a4a)

-Welcome to the documentation for EnderChest, a python package for syncing and linking all your Minecraft instances.
+Welcome to the documentation for EnderChest, a Python package for syncing and linking all your Minecraft instances.

 Use the nav bar on the side of the page to access tutorials, how-to guides